Alleviating the present tension between T2K and NO$\nu$A with nonstandard neutrino interactions: Probabilities with NSI at source

-\item In the usual neutrino oscillation probability the CP violating phase $\delta_{\rm CP}$ appears in lowest order of perturbation as $\left[P_{\mu e}^{\rm OSC}\right]^{(3/2)}$.
+We highlight a few points about the NSI probabilities \begin{enumerate} \item In the usual neutrino oscillation probability the CP violating phase $\delta_{\rm CP}$ appears in lowest order of perturbation as $\left[P_{\mu e}^{\rm OSC}\right]^{(3/2)}$.
 For the NSI scenario, the CP violating term appears in $\left[P_{\alpha e}^{\rm NSI}\right]^{(1/2)}$ for $\alpha = e, \mu$, as can be seen in Eq.~(\ref{eq:Tordem1/2}) and Eq.~(\ref{eq:Tordee1/2}); \item The lowest term that has CP violation effects is given by the combination of the phases $\delta_{\rm CP}- \phi_{\mu e}$ and $\delta_{\rm CP}+ \phi_{e \mu}$, respectively to Eq.(\ref{eq:Tordem1/2}) and Eq.(\ref{eq:Tordee1/2}).
 This behavior is apparent in Figure 4 of the main paper, where the allowed region follows this dependence; \item The survival probability in the NSI scenario depends on CP phase of the PMNS matrix, $\delta_{\rm CP}$, when in the standard neutrino oscillation scenario the survival probability is independent of this parameter. \end{enumerate}